 The main ingredient in balsamic vinegar is called “grape must,” which is crushed grapes.
 So making balsamic vinegar is slightly similar to the wine-making process.

-Surprisingly, the best ones aren’t the store bought kind.
+Surprisingly, the top balsamic vinegars aren’t the store bought kind.
 Usually, they’re imported from Italy, aged several years, and contain the highest quality ingredients.

 Plus, high quality balsamic vinegar can be used in a variety of ways.
 Therefore, it’s a great item for every household chef to have on hand.